mineblitz/2026-Code2Code-Translations-using-LLMs/README.md

   - **Retanslation Experiments**
     Folders with names appended by `_Number` (e.g., `_1`, `_2`, etc.) denote successive iterations performed during the retranslation experiments.

-- **Preliminarystudys**
-  This folder contains early-stage studies based on a subset of problems, and the structure here differs slightly from that of the full dataset.
-Equivalent CSV files are also available in the `log` subdirectory.

   - **ErrorMessagesForRetranslation**: Holds detailed error messages that provide additional context for retranslation experiments.

 - **Figures**